mohammed-elbestawy/AWS-ATS-CV-Serverless-Project/README.md

 ![Architecture Diagram](screenshots/architecture-diagram.png)

+- 1. User submits data through the Flask web application.
+- 2. Traffic reaches the Application Load Balancer.
+- 3. The ALB forwards the request to one of two EC2 instances.
+- 4. The Flask application calls API Gateway.
+- 5. API Gateway invokes the appropriate Lambda function.
+- 6. Lambda stores generated CVs in S3 and CV records in DynamoDB.
+- 7. The application returns the result to the user.

 | Layer | Service | Purpose |
 |---|---|---|
 | Networking | VPC, Subnets, IGW, Route Table | Isolated network foundation across 2 Availability Zones |